-Article Schema Generator in JSON-LD and How to Guide
+Article Schema Generator and Guide

 An article, such as a news article or piece of investigative report.
 Newspapers and magazines have articles of many different types and this is intended to cover them all.

 Article schema is a sub type of:

 Would you like to generate a more specific type of Article schema?